CryptoOnion/doc/concepts/modules.md

 }
 ```

 This example defines a Backup service as having a processor that has a single tie to a storage, as well as a storage that has a single tie to a processor.
-Furthermore it defines the `store` and `load` methods as having the placed types `.. on Processor`, placing them on the `Processor` peer.
+Furthermore, it defines the `store` and `load` methods as having the placed types `.. on Processor`, placing them on the `Processor` peer.
 Note that the `load` function results in a `Future` to account for processing time and networking delays.

 This interface can then be implemented using a concrete storage system by using `extends`.